 I have loads of ideas to save money, some I am putting into practice now and others that we are working on and will be doing in the near future.
 So, I decided to enter and let them know how we shop and what we do in our everyday lives that makes a big difference to our budget.

 Not thinking too much more of it, I carried on living and blogging, only to get an email on the Friday morning from Savoo to tell me that I had been short listed as one of the best 10 entries.
 I have been invited to meet with the judges next Saturday to let them know face to face why I deserve the title of “Smartest Shopper in the UK”.

 So the excitable bunny that I am, I was bouncing off the ceiling!
 I cannot even start to describe the emotions I was going through.
 Shopping smart hadn’t just changed my life, it has saved my life.
 Now to reach the final 10 of this competition gave me assurances that I was heading in the right direction.

 So Skint Mum left for work and I tried to carry as normal.
-About a hour later the postman arrived and knocked on the door.
+About an hour later the postman arrived and knocked on the door.
 As I opened it he handed me a small package!!
-Yep you guessed it, it was the ring!
+Yep, you guessed it, it was the ring!

 OMG!
 This day had just become a lot more crazier.
 Well after getting the news from Savoo, I knew to top it off I would have to ask Skint Mum that night :-O

 I quickly called around to see if I could get a babysitter and, if luck would have it, my niece who normally works on a Friday night offered to take the night off so she could look after the children.

 With the babysitter arranged, I then looked online for somewhere to take Skint Mum for a meal.
 Being a smart shopper I also checked my O2 Moments app and managed to get 20% at a local restaurant.
 Result!